 History of European Union.
 History of the EU integration process.

-Europe Near You.
-Links to European Documentation Centres - Information about the Community at universities and research institutes.
+European Documentation Centres - Information about the Community at universities and research institutes.

 European Ombudsman.
 Mean by which European citizens can seek redress when maladministration occurs within European Union Institutions or bodies.

 European Data Protection Supervisor.
 Body responsible for the protection of individuals with regard to the processing of personal data.